Info - Corporations

 If you would like to authorize more categories of stock now, please contact us.
 Otherwise, please remember that you can amend your corporation articles later when the need arises.

-Corporation EIN.
-After you'll receive the articles of incorporation approved by the state, applying for a federal tax ID (EIN) is one of the first things you must do.
+b. and c.
+(EIN) After you'll receive the articles of incorporation approved by the state, applying for a federal tax ID (EIN) is one of the first things you must do.
 You cannot open a bank account on behalf of the corporation unless the corporation has obtained a federal tax ID.
 This is also one of the formalities required to "separate" the corporation from you, the shareholder(s) in order to be afforded limited liability protection.
-We can prepare the required IRS application for you and deliver it to you so you can file it with the IRS, or we can also file it and obtain your new corporation's federal tax ID (EIN).
-Please answer the related questions:
+We can prepare the required IRS application for you and deliver it to you so you can file it with the IRS (b), or we can also file it and obtain your new corporation's tax ID (c).
+If you choose any of these two options, please answer the related questions:

-S-Corporation Application.
-If you want to obtain S-Corporation status from the IRS, we can help with that as well.
-We can prepare the application for you, or we can prepare it, and also file it.
+d. and e.
+(S-Corporation) If you want to obtain S-Corporation status from the IRS, we can help with that as well.
+We can prepare the application for you (d), or we can prepare it, and also file it (e).
 To apply for S-status, you have to previously or simultaneously apply for a Federal Tax ID.
-Therefore, if you would like us to help you with obtaining S-Corporation status, please make sure that you answered the questions above (related to EIN); also, please list the name and number of each potential initial shareholder of the corporation.
+Therefore, if you would like us to help you with obtaining S-Corporation status, please make sure that you answered the questions above (between c and d); also, please list the name and number of each potential initial shareholder of the corporation.
 Generally, every shareholder of the corporation and any person with interest in the stock or the income from it (for example, the wife of a husband shareholder), must consent to the application.